JosTheDude/virtual-hycraft-v4/README.md

 <details>
   <summary>Pre-Game Stats</summary>
-  <p>Virtual Hypixel shows the stats of your opponents before the game starts (including duels, after the update).</p>
+  <p>Virtual Hycraft shows the stats of your opponents before the game starts (including duels, after the update).</p>
 </details>
 <br>
 <details>
   <summary>AutoGG</summary>
-  <p>With most proxies like this AutoGG and other Hypixel mods don't work, so Virtual Hypixel implements its own AutoGG.</p>
+  <p>With most proxies like this AutoGG and other Hycraft mods don't work, so Virtual Hycraft implements its own AutoGG.</p>
 </details>
 <br>
 <details>